gholler-sopra/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

 Description
 -----------
-The ErrorCollector plugin takes errors emitted from the previous stage and flattens them by adding the error message, code, and stage to the record and outputting the result.
+Error Collector is an open source accelerator that takes errors emitted from the previous stage of the pipeline, flattens them by adding a message, code, and stage to the record, and then outputs the result.

 Use Case
 --------
-The plugin is used when you want to capture errors emitted from another stage and pass them along with all the error information flattened into the record.
-For example, you may want to connect a sink to this plugin in order to store and later examine the error records.
+Consider a scenario wherein you want to use this accelerator to capture errors emitted from another stage and pass them along with all the error information flattened into the record.
+For example, you may want to connect a sink to this accelerator in order to store and later examine the error records.
+This can be achieved by making configurational changes as explained in the following section.

 Properties
 ----------
-**messageField:** The name of the error message field to use in the output schema.
+**Error Message Column Name:** Specify the name of the error message field to be used in the output schema.
+By default, this value is 'errMsg'.
-The UI will default this to 'errMsg'.
 If no value is specified, the error message will be dropped.

-**codeField:** The name of the error code field to use in the output schema.
+**Error Code Column Name:** Specify the name of the error code field to use in the output schema.
-The UI will default this to 'errCode'.
+By default, this value is 'errCode'.
 If no value is specified, the error code will be dropped.

 **stageField:** The name of the error stage field to use in the output schema.
-The UI will default this to 'errStage'.
+By default, this value is 'errStage'.
 If no value is specified, the error stage will be dropped.

 Example